Edge Inference with Fully Differentiable Quantized Mixed Precision Neural Networks: Experiments

 Figure~\ref{fig:overview} provides context for our results, comparing our techniques with state of the art quantization methods~\cite{choi2018pact, gong2019differentiable,esser2019learned,bhalgat2020lsq+,lee2021network,kim2020position,jung2019learning,park2020profit,dong2020hawq,wang2019haq,uhlich2019mixed}.
-For references which did not report numbers for model size and sum of activation feature map size we compute the weight and activation sizes based on our replication of their work (all assumptions are shown in the supplementary materials table~\ref{tab:asum:}).
-The total network size (x axis in Fig.~\ref{fig:overview} includes batch norm parameters for which we assume a bfloat16 data type.
-Although no small-scale model (including our own) reports quantized batch normalization, \citet{yao2021hawq} do report results from quantizing the batch norm layers for a 4 bit ResNet18 with a higher memory footprint than our reported results.
+If unavailable, we computed the weight and activation sizes based on our replication of their work (all assumptions are shown in the supplementary materials Table~\ref{tab:asum:}).
+The total network size (x-axis in Fig.~\ref{fig:overview} includes batch norm parameters for which we assume a bfloat16 data type.
+Although no small-scale model (including our own) reports quantized batch normalization, some related work do report results from quantizing the batch norm layers for a 4-bit ResNet18 with a higher memory footprint than our reported results Yao et al.~\cite{yao2021hawq}.